jchen6727/portal/_posts/2022-10-30-A-Neurosim-Build-Using-Windows-Subsystem-Linux!.markdown

 12. Execute the following lines of code to see if the imports are correct:<br>
     `from neuron import h`<br>
     `from netpyne import specs`<br>
 Thats it!
-You now are running NetPyNE and NEURON on your Linux VM<br>
+You now are running NetPyNE and NEURON on your subsystem Linux VM<br>